Unified study of two-meson and axion-meson production from semileptonic tau decays within resonance chiral framework: Combined fit to the decays

 Furthermore, we find that the $K^{*''}$ resonance has little impact on our fit.
 Thus, we fix its mass and width to be $M_{K^{*''}}=1.718\text{GeV}$ and $\Gamma_{K^{*''}}=0.320\text{GeV}$, according to PDG~\cite{ParticleDataGroup:2024cfk}.
 When allowing the width parameter of the $K^{*'}$ resonance to vary freely in the fit, we observe that it easily floats to a rather large value.
 However, fixing this parameter to its PDG value at $\Gamma_{K^{*'}}=0.232~\text{GeV}$ in the fit turns out to barely change the $\chi^2$.
 Therefore we opt to fix this width parameter in our analysis.

 In total, we have 14 free parameters and their values resulting from the joint fit, together with error bars, are presented in Table~\ref{tab:fit_results}.
+The fitted values of $M_\rho$, $M_{K^*}$ and $\Gamma_{K^*}$ are consistent with the PDG averages~\cite{ParticleDataGroup:2024cfk}, while the fitted $M_{K^{*'}}$ with $(1.339\pm0.009)$~GeV is smaller than the PDG average with $(1.414\pm 0.015)$~GeV.
+It is pointed out that similarly smaller values for $M_{K^{*'}}$ are also obtained in the $\tau$ decays in Refs.~\cite{Escribano:2013bca,Escribano:2014joa}.
+We have further tried other types of fits by fixing the parameters of $M_\rho$, $M_{K^*}$ and $\Gamma_{K^*}$ at their PDG averages, which turn out to marginally affect the results presented in Table~\ref{tab:fit_results}.
+In contrast, the tentative fit by fixing $M_{K^{*'}}$ at its PDG average leads to obviously increased $\chi^2$.
+The parameters of $\rho'$ are compatible with the PDG averages within uncertainties.
+While, the resulting mass of $\rho''$ seems larger than the PDG average and its width is consistent with PDG.
+Since the $\rho''$ resides in the boundary of the kinematically allowed region of $\tau$ decays, it plays a marginal role.
+In the following, we will take the values of parameters in Table~\ref{tab:fit_results} to proceed the phenomenological discussions.
 We use bootstrap method to estimate the uncertainties of the fitted parameters.
 Namely, by taking Gaussian sampling of the experimental data, large random pseudo-data sets are generated, which are then used to redo the fits.
 The large samples of the refitted parameters are exploited to perform all the remaining uncertainty analyses, including the error bars of the parameters, uncertainty bands of the various curves and the predictions of branching ratios that will be addressed later.